Q: What are the ingredients in CJ’s BUTTer?

 Q: I just received my CJ’s Original BUTTer®.
 It seems kind of separated and grainy, unlike others I’ve received.
 What’s wrong and can I fix it?

-A: There is nothing wrong with your BUTTer.
-Since we don’t add any kind of stabilizer to our formulation and all the products are all natural, BUTTer will sometimes need a little more TLC than we are accustomed to in commercial products or those with all the ingredients you can’t pronounce!
+A: You'll be glad to know that there is nothing wrong with your BUTTer®.
+Since we don’t add any kind of stabilizer to our formulation and all the products are all natural, BUTTer® will sometimes need a little more TLC than we are accustomed to in commercial products or those with all the ingredients you can’t pronounce!
 Shea butter will sometimes become grainy due to the heat during transit in the summer or because of temperature fluctuations.
 It’s not a problem, unless you don’t like it.

-Take the lid off of your pot/tub or the cap off of your tube.
+Take the lid off of your jar/pot/tub or the cap off of your tube.
 If using a tube, grab a coffee mug and stand the tube in the mug, with the opening up.
-Put your container in the microwave for 15 seconds.
+Put your container in the microwave for 15 - 30 seconds (depending on size).
 When finished, open the microwave and check the temperature of the container.
 If it is hot, wait for a minute or so until it is cool (we don't want the container to melt).
 If using a tube, check the container, keeping in mind that your coffee mug might be hot.
 Repeat this process, checking the container each time and allowing it to cool to prevent the container from melting, until the BUTTer® is liquid.
-Remove the container, using a potholder (especially if you have tube in a coffee mug; we don't want you to get burned, either) and, keeping in mind the liquid is hot, put your lid back on your pot/tub/tube.
+You want to ensure all of the BUTTer® is completely melted.
+Remove the container, using a potholder (especially if you have tube in a coffee mug; we don't want you to get burned, either).
 From here, you can allow the BUTTer® to set back up at room temperature.
+Wait at least 5 hours before putting your lid back on.
 Your crystals, so long as the BUTTer® sets back up at a steady temperature, should now be gone.

 Q: Is CJ’s BUTTer completely cloth diaper-safe?
 Even when used with synthetic fibers?
 Do I need to use a liner?